jhauf/FitPop/README.md

 - [ ] Start and pause audio, and turn off and on volume

 ### Implementation
 From the core React-Native library, FitPop utilizes React-Native UI Components such as `ListViewDataSource` to store the workout data and `NavigatorIOS` to navigate between the different components.
 It also leverages custom libraries such as `React-Native-Video`,`React-Native-Slider` and the `React-Timer-Mixin` for the audio Player, installed using `Node.js` and `XCode`.
+To promote scalability, it utilizes the `Cloudinary API` for audio and image storage.

 ##Categories